Who Pays for a Divorce in Texas?

 Do I need to get a lawyer if I don’t know how to divide the cost?

-The safest thing to do is to talk to an attorney who specializes in family law and explain to them your unique situation.
+The safest thing to do is to hire a lawyer, they will guide you through the process.
 Chances are, the joint bank accounts and credit cards are there for your use, but it is always best to check.